john-overton/yet-another-wiki-demo/.docs/DevPlanning/Development Guidelines.md

 3. Use Prettier for consistent code formatting.
 4. Maximum line length: 100 characters.
 5. Use 2 spaces for indentation.
+6. Other scripts or files referenced in the code should be in the comments at the top of the document.

 ### Naming Conventions